Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oregon State's games this season have hit the over on five of 11 set point totals (45.5%).

-- When Oregon State picks up over 369.4 yards, the team is 5-3 against the spread and 5-3 overall.
+- Oregon State is 5-3 against the spread and 5-3 overall when the team piles up more than 369.4 yards.

-- This season the Beavers have 15 turnovers, four fewer than the Ducks have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.